kennyhei/rhf-wizard/README.md

 }
 ```

-Note that `BasicNavigation` has two additional props `textNext` and `textPrevious` for customizing button texts.
+Note that `BasicFooter` has two additional props `textNext` and `textPrevious` for customizing button texts.
 By default they are "Next" and "Previous".

 You can customize looks of the basic footer by defining CSS for classes `.navigation` and `.navigation-wrapper`.